What is Planning for Growth?

 Planning the future of a city involves working with others.

-Planning for Growth along with other Council projects are all part of the 10-year plan and Council's overall strategic policy.
+Planning for Growth along with other Council projects is all part of the 10-year plan and Council's overall strategic policy.
 Together they all contribute to our urban environment and help shape the city we love.

 Here are some other projects that are happening around Council that are relevant to the Planning for Growth project and help bring it all together.